Emperor Meiji: Unrest and Accession

-On 23 October 1868 the era was changed from Keiō to Meiji, or "enlightened rule", which was later used for the Emperor's posthumous name.
-This marked the beginning of the custom of posthumously naming the Emperor after the era during which he ruled.
+On 23 October 1868 the era was changed from Keiō to Meiji ('enlightened rule'), which was later used for the emperor's posthumous name.
+This marked the beginning of the custom of posthumously naming the emperor after the era during which he ruled.

 In a conflict known as the Boshin War, Yoshinobu's followers briefly resisted and bakufu holdouts were finally defeated in late 1869.

 Consolidation of power

 Despite the ouster of the bakufu, no effective central government had been put in place by the rebels.
-On March 23 the Dutch Minister-Resident Dirk de Graeff van Polsbroek and the French Minister-Resident Léon Roches were the first European envoys ever to receive a personal audience with the new Emperor Meiji in Edo (Tokyo).
+On 23 March the Dutch Minister-Resident Dirk de Graeff van Polsbroek and the French Minister-Resident Léon Roches were the first European envoys ever to receive a personal audience with the new Emperor Meiji in Edo (Tokyo).
 This audience laid the foundation for (modern) Dutch diplomacy in Japan.
 Subsequently, De Graeff van Polsbroek assisted the emperor and the government in their negotiations with representatives of the major European powers.
-On 7 April 1868, the Emperor was presented with the Charter Oath, a five-point statement of the nature of the new government.
+On 7 April 1868, the emperor was presented with the Charter Oath, a five-point statement of the nature of the new government.
 The statement was designed to win over those who had not yet committed themselves to the new regime.
-This document, which the Emperor then formally promoted, abolished feudalism and proclaimed a modern democratic government for Japan.
+This document, which the emperor then formally promoted, abolished feudalism and proclaimed a modern democratic government for Japan.
 The Charter Oath would later be cited by Emperor Shōwa in the Humanity Declaration as support for the imposed changes in Japanese government following World War II.
-For the first time since early childhood, he left the Imperial precincts in Kyoto in mid-May to take command of the forces pursuing the remnants of the bakufu armies.
+For the first time since early childhood, the emperor left the Imperial precincts in Kyoto in mid-May to take command of the forces pursuing the remnants of the bakufu armies.
 Traveling in slow stages due to through roads being lined with crowds, he took three days to travel from Kyoto to Osaka.
-There was no conflict in Osaka; the new leaders wanted the Emperor to be more visible to his people and to foreign envoys.
-At the end of May, after two weeks in Osaka (in a much less formal atmosphere than in Kyoto), the Emperor returned to his home.
-Shortly after his return, it was announced that the Emperor would begin to preside over all state business, reserving further literary study for his leisure time.
-Only from 1871 onward did the Emperor's studies include materials on contemporary affairs.
+There was no conflict in Osaka; the new leaders wanted the emperor to be more visible to his people and to foreign envoys.
+At the end of May, after two weeks in Osaka (in a much less formal atmosphere than in Kyoto), the emperor returned to his home.
+Shortly after his return, the emperor began to preside over all state business, reserving further literary study for his leisure time.
+Only from 1871 onward did the emperor's studies include materials on contemporary affairs.